HosnaJabbari/Knotty/Sparse_CCJ/README.md

 -ns to use non-sparse or "Modifed CCJ" version
 -ngc to not use garbage collection for Sparse CCJ

+-w to print only the result and energy
 -pta to print information on the number of trace arrows
 -pta-v to print verbose trace arrow information
 -pcl to print information on the candidate lists